 Resource Test Muallnaskea has a limited range of services consisting of St Patrick's Primary School (207), a Nursery School, a church, church hall and Glass making business.
 There is no sewage treatment works in Mullnaskea (NI Water, June 2015).
-Environmental Capacity Test Mullanaskea is set within a drumlin landscape with 1 LLPA designated at the grounds of the Holy Trinity church (a listed building).
+Environmental Mullanaskea is set within a drumlin landscape with 1 LLPA Capacity Test designated at the grounds of the Holy Trinity church (a listed building).
 The steeply rising land to the south east and a localised knoll to the south west act as a constraint on development.
-It is also constrained by the B80 Enniskillen-Tempo Road and Lough Avilly and areas of flood risk to the east.
-Transport Test The settlement is located off B80 Enniskillen -Tempo Road with a limited bus service between Enniskillen and Tempo.
+It is also constrained by the R80 Engickillen Tempo Read and Lough Avilly constrained by the B80 Enniskillen-Tempo Road and Lough Avilly and areas of flood risk to the east.
+Transport The settlement is located off B80 Enniskillen -Tempo Road with a Test limited bus service between Enniskillen and Tempo.
 A rural community transport scheme is available in the area.
-Economic Development Test Employment opportunities are limited to the Glass factory, glaziers and the primary school.
-The surrounding agricultural sector also provides employment opportunities.
-Urban & Rural Character Test This crossroads settlement is rural in character and is primarily focused around the primary school and factory.
+Economic Development Employment opportunities are limited to the Glass factory, glaziers and the primary school.
+Test The surrounding agricultural sector also provides employment opportunities.
+Urban & Rural This crossroads settlement is rural in character and is primarily Character Test focused around the primary school and factory.
 Housing comprises of several individual dwellings.
 It can accommodate small groups of houses and individual houses without impacting on its character.
 Community Services Test Community services are limited to the church, primary school, playgroup/after school club, community hall and the playing field adjacent to the development limit.